Bafumbira & Banyarwanda Indigenous Tribes of Uganda: What makes them different? How about sameness?

 The “Sameness” between them is biological and cultural—a 1,500-year-old heritage of iron-smelting, terrace farming, and clan loyalty.
 The “Difference” is a 116-year-old political boundary that decided who would be called a Mufumbira (in Kisoro) and who would remain a Ugandan Banyarwanda (elsewhere).

 Whether the movement toward the name Abavandimwe succeeds or not, the “Anatomy” of these people remains unchanged.
-They are the sons and daughters of the volcanoes, a stationary civilization that has watched kingdoms rise and fall for fifteen centuries, and they remain the bedrock of Uganda’s southwestern frontier.
+They are the sons and daughters of the volcanoes, a stationary civilization that has watched kingdoms rise and fall for fifteen centuries, and they remain the bedrock of Uganda’s socioeconomic transformation.

 References and Further Reading